First Anglo-Burmese War: Western theatre

 The commander in chief of the Burmese army, Maha Bandula, was supported by 12 of the country's best divisions, including one under his personal command, all totaling 10,000 men and 500 horses.
 His general staff included some of the country's most decorated soldiers, men such as the Lord of Salay and the governors of Danyawaddy, Wuntho, and Taungoo.
 Bandula's plan was to attack the British on two fronts: Chittagong from Arakan in the southeast, and Sylhet from Cachar and Jaintia in the north.
 Bandula personally commanded the Arakan theatre while Uzana commanded the Cachar and Jaintia theater.

 Early in the war, battle-hardened Burmese forces were able to push back the British forces because the Burmese, who had been fighting in the jungles of Manipur and Assam for nearly a decade, were more familiar with the terrain, which represented "a formidable obstacle to the march of a European force".
+The heavily wooded and hilly terrain prevented British troops from utilising their superior firepower as they do in pitched battles and were forced to engage Burmese forces either in terrain they could not past or against fortified stockades that were garrisoned with waiting Burmese troops.
 Uzana had already defeated the British units in Cachar and Jaintia in January 1824.
 The British sent reinforcements but they were largely indecisive.
+Most of the fighting on these fronts bogged down to small unit actions throughout the war until both withdrew.

-In May, a Burmese column of some 4,000 men led by U Sa, fought their way into Bengal, defeating British troops at the Battle of Ramu, 10 mi east of Cox's Bazar, on 17 May 1824.
-Sa's column then joined Bandula's column on the march to defeat British forces at Gadawpalin, and went on to capture Cox's Bazar.
+In May, a Burmese column of some 4,000 men led by Maha Thiha Thura, the future Myawaddy Mingyi U Sa, fought their way into Bengal, defeating British troops at the Battle of Ramu, 10 mi east of Cox's Bazar, on 17 May 1824.
+Thiha Thura's column then joined Bandula's column on the march to defeat British forces at Gadawpalin, and went on to capture Cox's Bazar.
 The Burmese success caused extreme panic in Chittagong and in Calcutta.
 Across the eastern Bengal, the European inhabitants formed themselves into militia forces.
 A large portion of the crews of the East India Company's ships was landed to assist in the defense of Calcutta.

 But Bandula, not wanting to overstretch, stopped U Sa from proceeding to Chittagong.
 Had Bandula marched on to Chittagong, which unbeknown to him was lightly held, he could have taken it and the way to Calcutta would have opened.
 Had they been able to threaten Calcutta, the Burmese could have obtained more favourable terms in the subsequent peace negotiations.